Overview

 4. Support Burden

 Because each VDI desktop functions like an individual machine, IT support teams may need to troubleshoot dozens or hundreds of isolated problems.
-Helpdesk queues swell if the right support tools are not in place.
+Helpdesk queues swell if

-How RDS Tools Complements VDI
+How RDS Tools Complements Your Virtual Desktop Infrastructure

 RDS Tools directly addresses these challenges with a suite of solutions tailored for centralised desktop environments.